-[On March 12, 1844, Mr Cobden brought forward his motion for a Select Committee to inquire into the effects of Protective Duties on imports on the interest of the tenant-farmers and farm-labourers of the country.
-The debate is interesting partly from the fact that the reply to Mr Cobden on the part of Ministers was currusted to Mr Gladstone, partly because a considerable pair of the debate was occupied with the question as to the proportion which rent bears to cost.
-The motion was rejected by or (133 to 224).
-Messis Cobden and Bright were the tellers.]
+[On March 12, 1844, Mr. Cobden brought forward his motion for a Select Committee to inquire into the effects of Protective Duties on imports on the interest of the tenant-farmers and farm-labourers of the country.
+The debate is interesting, partly from the fact that the reply to Mr. Cobden on the part of Ministers was entrusted to Mr. Gladstone, partly because a considerable part of the debate was occupied with the question as to the proportion which rent bears to cost.
+The motion was rejected by 91 (133 to 224).
+Messrs.
+Cobden and Bright were the tellers.]